obfuscatedgenerated/node-wwriff/README.md

 ## API

 ### Decoder class
-The `Decoder` class is a `Writable` and `Readable` stream that accepts an wem file written to it and emits `ogg_packet` instances.
-These need to be piped into and `ogg.Encoder`.
+The `Decoder` class is a `Writable` and `Readable` stream that accepts a *wem* file written to it and emits `ogg_packet` instances.
+These need to be piped into an `ogg.Encoder`.

 ## Notes

-This project is by no means a complete port of `ww2ogg` and lacks a lot of features (PRs welcome 😉), especially support for inline codebooks.
+This project is by no means a complete port of `ww2ogg` and lacks a lot of features, especially support for inline codebooks (PRs welcome 😉).
 It was also only tested with audio files from *The Witcher 3: Wild Hunt* and is probably incompatible with a lot of other files.